Donald Trump Told Reporters He Would Spend His Father’s Day Working, Then Went Golfing Instead

 Those plans apparently changed.

-Press reports noted that Donald Trump headed off to his Trump National Golf Course in Virginia on Sunday to play golf for the 117th time in the 18 months he’s been in office.
+Press reports on Twitter noted that Donald Trump headed off to his Trump National Golf Course in Virginia on Sunday to play golf for the 117th time in the 18 months he’s been in office.
 Though it is not unusual for Trump to spend his weekend at one of his company’s golf courses, the president received a bit of extra criticism given his boasts that he would be working all day on the holiday.

 As ABC News noted, Trump had been asked earlier in the week what he planned to do on Father’s Day, and he answered that he would be working and calling North Korea.

 This would not be the first time that Donald Trump claimed to have a busy schedule of work only to change his mind and go golfing instead.
-Last March, White House officials put out a public schedule showing Trump was in high-level meetings all day, but press reporters spotted him heading out to his Mar-a-Lago golf course instead.
+Last March, White House officials put out a public schedule showing Trump was in high-level meetings all day, but press reporters spotted him heading out to his Mar-a-Lago golf course instead, as reported by the Inquisitr.

 This came after Donald Trump frequently took aim at Barack Obama for his golf trips while president, even though Trump has hit the links more than twice as much as Obama to date.
 Trump said often on the campaign trail that he would not make any more golf trips or take vacations if he were to win the presidency.